jameswang50/Nuxt.js-Authentication/README.md

 #
 ### How to run Front-end and Back-end projects?

-For starting the Expres.js project:
+For starting the backend project:

 * npm install

 * npm start

-And for running the Nuxt.js project you just need to execute these two commands:
+And for running the frontend project you just need to execute these two commands:

 * npm install